GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/threshold_export_bus.md

   <ImportStructure src="../structure/cable_threshold_export_bus.snbt"></ImportStructure>
 </GameScene>

-ME Threshold Export Bus works when the quantity of an item that stored in ME network is above/below the threshold.
+The ME Threshold Export Bus works when the quantity of an item stored in the ME network is above or below the threshold.

 ## Example

 ![GUI](../pic/thr_bus_gui1.png)

-The threshold of copper is set to 128, so it exports copper when the stored copper in network is over 128.
+The threshold for copper is set to 128, so it exports copper when the stored copper in the network is over 128.

 ![GUI](../pic/thr_bus_gui2.png)

-The threshold is same as above, but the mode is set to BELOW. it exports copper when the stored copper is below 128.
+The threshold is the same as above, but the mode is set to BELOW.
+It exports copper when the stored copper is below 128.